kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 - Newsfeed will be generated based on the posts from the people, pages or groups that a user follows
 - Service should support appending new posts as they arrive to the newsfeed for all active user
 - News feed would be sorted by timeline
-- Post can be liked by other users
+- Post feeds can be liked by other users
-- Other functions like search/left comments/tagging user/share post, etc
+- Other functions like search/left comments/like comment/tagging user/share post, etc
 #### Non-functional requirements
 - Let's do some analysis on the Daily Active User (DAU) or Monthly Active User (MAU)
 	- **QPS**: DAU * Request per day per user(request not only about news feed but things like login/like/comment/post, etc) 1M * 60 / 86400 (total seconds) ~ 100k